 Odds & Ends

-Frank Calder, the first and only NHL president, died of a heart attack on this date in 1943.
+Frank Calder, the first NHL president, died of a heart attack on this date in 1943.
 Red Dutton replaced him on an interim basis.
 Two of the most prestigious trophies in hockey are now named after Calder.
-The NHL’s rookie of the year receives the Calder Trophy will the American Hockey League champions raise the Calder Cup at the end of every season.
+The NHL’s rookie of the year receives the Calder Trophy while the American Hockey League champions raise the Calder Cup at the end of every season.

 On Feb.
-4, 2010, the Devils acquired forward Ilya Kovalchuk, Anssi Salmela and a second-round draft pick (Jon Merrill) from the Atlanta Thrashers for Johnny Oduya, Niclas Bergfors, Patrice Cormier as well as a first and second-round pick.
-Both of those picks were traded to the Blackhawks you used them to select Kevin Hayes and Justin Holl.
-Kovalchuk scored 89 goals and 201 points in 222 for the Devils before retiring in 2013.
+4, 2010, the Devils acquired forward Ilya Kovalchuk, Anssi Salmela, and a second-round draft pick (Jon Merrill) from the Atlanta Thrashers for Johnny Oduya, Niclas Bergfors, Patrice Cormier, as well as a first and second-round pick.
+Both of those picks were eventually traded to the Blackhawks, who used them to select Kevin Hayes and Justin Holl.
+Kovalchuk scored 89 goals and 201 points in 222 games for the Devils before retiring in 2013.

-The Flyers earned their 2000th win in franchise history, on Feb.
-4, 2019, by being the Canucks to 2-1.
+The Flyers earned their 2000th win in franchise history on Feb.
+4, 2019, by beating the Canucks 2-1.
 Rookie goaltender Carter Hart won his seventh straight game by making 41 saves.
-He became just the fourth goaltender under the age of 21 to put together a winning streak of at least seven games.
+He became just the fourth goaltender under 21 to put together a winning streak of at least seven games.

 Happy Birthday to You

 Hall of Famer Denis Savard, who turns 61 today, headlines a group of 32 current and former NHL players born on this date.
 The most notable among them are Gary Smith (78), Joe Sacco (53), Dallas Drake (53), Manny Legace (49), Jerred Smithson (43), Lee Stempniak (39), Brad Richardson (37), Mark Letestu (37), Darnell Nurse (27) and Liam Foudy (22).